One minute guide: Child protection conference

 Who attends the conferences

 It is very important that parents are able to attend conferences about their children, are able to participate in the discussion and contribute towards the development of a plan to keep the child(ren) safe.
 Parents may ask another adult to come to support them; this may be a solicitor, advocate or friend.
-Rarely, parents may not be allowed to attend for all or part of the conference.
+On rare occasions, a parent may not be allowed to attend for all or part of the conference.
 If this occurs the reason will be explained and the parents’ views reported to the conference by the conference chair or social worker.

-To enable effective discussion and decision making, multi-agency involvement is essential.
-Someone from Leeds Children’s Social Work Services (CSWS) and Health are always invited to attend conferences.
+To enable effective discussion and decision-making, multi-agency involvement is essential.
+Representatives from Leeds Children’s Social Work Services (CSWS) and health agencies are always invited to attend conferences.
 Police provide written information to all conferences and attend where necessary.
 Other professionals who are identified as needing to be involved will also be invited.
-If an invited professional is unable to attend, they must submit a written report setting out their views and an appropriate colleague should attend to represent the service or agency.
+If an invited professional is unable to attend, they must submit a written report setting out their views, and an appropriate colleague should attend the conference to represent the service/ agency.

 What happens before, during and after a child protection conference

-The social worker prepares a report for the conference setting out the identified concerns; and, what is going well for the child.
+The social worker prepares a report for the conference setting out the identified Concerns, as well as what is going well for the child.
 The report will also include the child’s views.
-This report will be made available to parents or carers at least two days prior to the conference so they have opportunity to read, seek clarification, share their own views and be prepared for the conference.
+This report should made available to parents/ carers at least three days prior to the conference so they have opportunity to read, seek clarification, share their own views and be prepared for the conference.

-If the child becomes subject to a Child Protection Plan a social worker is appointed as the lead practitioner; and, a Core Group made up of family members and practitioners who are involved with the child or family will be identified to work closely to achieve the actions outlined in the Child Protection Plan.
-The first Core Group meeting must take place within 10 working days of the ICPC.
-A copy of the Child Protection Plan is sent to the parents and professionals within 48 hours of the conference.
-Minutes (a summary of the main points discussed) are forwarded to the family and Core Group members within fifteen working days.
+If the child becomes subject to a Child Protection Plan, a social worker is appointed as the lead practitioner, and a Core Group made up of family members and practitioners who are involved with the child or family will be identified to work closely to achieve the actions outlined in the Child Protection Plan.
+The first Core Group meeting must take place within ten working days of the ICPC.
+A copy of the Child Protection Plan and a summary of the decision is sent to the parents and professionals within 48 hours of the conference.

 What is expected of practitioners

-If you are invited to a child protection conference, this is because it is likely you will have valuable contributions to make regards developing appropriate safeguarding arrangements for the child(ren).
-It is expected, in accordance with working together guidance that you will attend the conference(s) and Core Group meetings, or, if this is not feasible within your role, that you will submit relevant information relating to your involvement with the family for consideration.
+If you are invited to a Child Protection Conference, this is because it is likely you will have a valuable contribution to make regarding safeguarding arrangements for the child(ren).
+It is expected, in accordance with Working Together guidance, that you will attend the conference(s) and Core Group meetings, or, if this is not feasible within your role, that you will submit relevant information relating to your involvement with the family for consideration.
 Effective safeguarding requires all practitioners to contribute to child protection arrangements.
-Without access to all the available information about the family it is difficult to make fully informed and appropriate decisions about risk, in order to safeguard children.
+Without access to all the available information about the family, it is difficult to make fully informed and appropriate decisions about risk, in order to safeguard children.

 Printable version